 High Bays have become the cornerstone of indoor commercial and industrial lighting for large indoor facilities.
 Until around 2005, the primary type of lighting technology used for high bays was HID (High-Intensity Discharge).
 This included Metal Halide and High Pressure Sodium lamps.
 Linear fluorescent lights were also a popular choice.

-Since then, LED lighting technology has improved to a point that it is now the top high bay lighting option.
+Since then, LED lighting technology has improved to the point that it is now the top high bay lighting option.
 At first, it was too expensive and lacked the output necessary to compete with HID and fluorescent.
 But things have changed on both fronts.

 1. Lighting Plans are the Key to Success